Yanis Guermouche

 Yanis Guermouche (born 15 April 2001) is a professional footballer who plays as a forward for Bulgarian First League club Slavia Sofia.
-He is a youth international for Algeria.
+Born in France, he has represented Algeria at youth level.

 Club career

 Guermouche signed his first professional contract with Montpellier on 10 June 2021.
 He made his professional debut with Montpellier in a 2-0 Ligue 1 win over Saint-Étienne on 15 January 2022.

 On 18 July 2022, Guermouche was loaned to Châteauroux, a French third-tier Championnat National club.
 He returned to Montpellier in January 2023.

 Guermouche left Montpellier by mutual consent on 30 January 2024.

 On 1 February 2024, Guermouche signed with Iraklis in Greece.

 International career

 Born in France, Guermouche is of Algerian descent.
 He was called up to represent the Algeria U23s at the 2022 Maurice Revello Tournament.